-- Use the color wheel to locate the specific color you want or click on one of the several coloring options
+- 2. Use the color wheel to locate the specific color you want or click on one of the several coloring options (including a website-safe color pallet). - 3.
+Click OK. - 4.
+Repeat steps 1-3 to change additional default colors.

-F

-Image: Coloring options

-F

-Image: Coloring options

-Image: Coloring option

-Image: Coloring option

-- 3. Click OK.

-- 4. Repeat steps 1-3 to change additional default colors.